-- ME Bank acquisition improves scale: The acquisition of ME Bank in mid-2021 should drive growth and improve BOQ's exposure to markets outside Queensland (which it was previously heavily weighted in).
-The acquisition places BOQ as the largest regional bank in Australia, overtaking Bendigo and Adelaide Bank (BEN).
-ME Bank should also provide BOQ access to origination pipelines in Melbourne, Australia's fastest growing city.
-We expect these factors, and increased economies of scale, will help BOQ remain competitive against BEN and other regional peers. - Sound macro environment and regulatory oversight: Australian financial institutions benefit from operating in an economy characterised as having a very high degree of economic resilience with low susceptibility to event risk.
+• Sound macro environment and regulatory oversight: Australian financials benefit from operating in an economy characterised as having a very high degree of economic resilience with low susceptibility to event risk.
 While the Australian economy has recovered relatively strongly from the direct impacts of the pandemic, the current high inflation environment and associated interest rate increases by the Reserve Bank of Australia have the potential to put strain on the post-pandemic recovery, with increased pressure on consumers.
 The current low level of unemployment and significant savings accumulated over the past two years should provide a buffer.
-Nevertheless, BOQ maintains adequate level of credit provisioning to account for this uncertain outlook.
-Australian banks including BOQ are overseen by a highly regarded prudential regulator, APRA, who oversees banking, insurance and superannuation, with the aim of maintaining the integrity, safety and soundness of financial institutions.
+Nevertheless, Bendigo maintains adequate level of credit provisioning to account for this uncertain outlook.
+Furthermore Institutional and governance frameworks compare well with overseas jurisdictions, providing an additional level of security.

+Australian banks including Bendigo are overseen by a highly regarded prudential regulator, APRA, who oversees banking, insurance and superannuation, with the aim of maintaining the integrity, safety and soundness of financial institutions.